mattermost/mattermost-test-management/data/test-cases/plugins/zoom/general/Ephemeral_post_for_PM_disabled.md

 **Expected**

-The user should not receive any ephemeral message and the slack attachment to join the new meeting should get generated in the desired thread on MM.
+The user should not receive any ephemeral message and the message attachment to join the new meeting should get generated in the desired thread on MM.

 **Step 6**